SBA Loan After Chapter 7…can you get a business loan after bankruptcy?

-SBA Loan for Real Estate Post Bankruptcy
+SBA Loan for Real Estate After Bankruptcy

-Both the SBA 7a and the SBA 504 programs can be used to by owner-occupied business property.
-Owner occupied means that your business will occupy with 51% or 60% of the total square footage of the property depending on whether or not you are buying an existing building or doing ground up construction.
+Both the SBA 7a and the SBA 504 programs can be used to buy owner-occupied business property.
+Owner occupied means that your business will occupy 51% or 60% of the total square footage of the property depending on whether or not you are buying an existing building or doing ground up construction.

 100% Financing for Real Estate